It’s often said that behind every great man is a great woman, but we recently met a woman who flipped that old adage on its head, Chef Babette Davis!

 Now known far and wide as simply Chef Babette, Davis arrives around 3 a.m. each morning at Stuff I Eat in Inglewood, California, where she and Ron also have a home.
 The restaurant celebrated its 10-year anniversary earlier this year, and Davis says she still loves being in the kitchen, chopping vegetables and preparing to share her lifestyle with the customers who come to eat her vegan soul food.

-A strong work ethic and vegan diet aren’t the only things that keep Davis going, however.
+A strong work ethic and a vegan diet aren’t the only things that keep Davis going, however.
 She tries to work out four times each week — one day for 90 minutes in the gym with her trainer and three additional days on her own indoors or out.
 She still loves to run hills with Ron and can do 50 consecutive push-ups should the need arise.

 Challenging herself physically is critical for Davis, who turns 68 next month.
 “Strength is extremely important to me,” she says.
 “I work a lot on my core.
 More than anything I am trying to stay fit and know that if I get down I can get back up.”
-Sharing herself with others is also a priority: Her food-and-fitness-focused Instagram serves as inspiration to nearly 74,000 followers.
+Sharing herself with others is also a priority: Her food-and-fitness-focused Instagram serves as an inspiration to nearly 74,000 followers.

 Though Davis has an age-defying look and says she is “better now than I was at 40 — than I was at 15,” youth is not her goal.
 “I’m OK with aging,” she says.
 “This life I have is such a nice, graceful way of aging.
 I don’t get hung up on aesthetics.
 More important to me is that I approach and treat people the way I want to be treated.
 I want to be a kind person.
 To me, that ‘look’ is the most important.”